-Indicator Definition Number of youth (Summer 2022-Spring 2023) Number of youth (Summer 2022-Spring 2023) Number of youth with available school outcome information (Summer 2022-Spring 2023) Number of youth with available school outcome information (Summer 2022-Spring 2023) Number of weeks in the summer meeting 30 average daily attendance ^{EZ} Number of weeks in the summer meeting 30 average daily attendance (Goal = at least 30 weeks for the whole year, including at least 3 weeks in the summer) Number of weeks in the school year meeting 30 average daily attendance ^{EZ} Number of weeks in the school year meeting 30 average daily attendance (Goal = at least 30 weeks for the whole year, including at least 3 weeks in the summer) Indicator 1.1 Enrollment and Continuous Participation Definition Table # 1.1.1 Academically disadvantaged youth are served ^{EZ,O} Academically disadvantaged youth is defined as youth whose GPA/grades in the previous year or on average is less than 2.52.5, which is equivalent to B-/C+ on a Letter Grade system or 75~79 out of 100 score or M-STEP score is one or two.
-G: 3, 4 S: 3, 4 1.1.2 Enrollment policy is in place ^{SC} Site has a formal policy on enrollment, giving priorities to participants with at least one condition: chronic absenteeism, academically low performing, behavioral issues, special education, economic disadvantage, English as Second Language, homelessness or repeat participants.
+Indicator Definition Number of youth (Summer 2023-Spring 2024) Number of youth (Summer 2023-Spring 2024) Number of youth with available school outcome information (Summer 2023-Spring 2024) Number of youth with available school outcome information (Summer 2023-Spring 2024) Number of weeks in the summer that your sites met their ADA ^{EZ} Number of weeks in the summer that your sites meet their ADA (Goal = at least 30 weeks for the whole year, including at least 3 weeks in the summer) Number of weeks in the whole year that your sites met their ADA ^{EZ} Number of weeks in the school year that your sites meet their ADA (Goal = at least 30 weeks for the whole year, including at least 3 weeks in the summer) Indicator 1.1 Enrollment and Continuous Participation Definition Table # 1.1.1 Academically disadvantaged youth are served ^{EZ,O} Academically disadvantaged youth is defined as youth whose GPA/grades in the previous year or on average is less than 2.5, which is equivalent to B-/C+ on a Letter Grade system or 75~79 out of 100 score or M-STEP score is one or two.
+G: 3, 4 S: 3, 4 1.1.2 Enrollment policy is in place ^{sc} Site has a formal policy on enrollment, giving priorities to participants with at least one condition: chronic absenteeism, academically low performing, behavioral issues, special education, economic disadvantage, English as Second Language, homelessness or repeat participants.
 G: 5 S: 5 1.1.3 Attendance policy is in place ^{SC} Site has a formal policy on attendance, indicating specific attendance requirements.
 G: 6 S: 6

-Indicator 1.2 Academic Content Definition Table # 1.2.1 Youth participate in academic enrichment activities ^{EZ} Youth participate in embedded or project-based learning sessions for 15+ hours!.
-G: 7 S: 7 1.2.2 Youth participate in schoolwork- focused activities ^{EZ} Youth participate in homework help, tutoring or credit recovery sessions for 15+ hours!.
-G: 8 S: 8 1.2.3 Academically disadvantaged youth participate in schoolwork-focused activities ^{EZ,O} Academically disadvantaged youth participate in homework help, tutoring or credit recovery sessions for 15+ hours!
-G: 9 S: 9 1.2.4 The academic growth of the youth is a top priority ST Staff identify academics among the following goals as top priority: • Improve the academic achievement of all youth • Enable the lowest-performing students to achieve grade-level proficiency • Provide opportunities for youth to learn STEM or other academic subjects in a fun way • Help youth keep up with homework G: 10 S: 10 1.2.5 Program administrator connects to school-day content ^{SC} Site Coordinators identify percent of the following statement represents program efforts in connecting to the school-day contents: • Someone has a specific responsibility to attend teacher staff meetings at least monthly and report back to the program. • Some communicates regularly with school-day staff about individual students' academic progress and needs. • Program has access to review students' grades for each marking period and standardized test scores throughout the year (not only for end-of-year reporting). • School-day curricula were used as part of the program's academic activities. • The objectives for program activities intentionally influenced by grade-level content standards (or learning objectives).
+Indicator 1.2 Academic Content Definition Table # 1.2.1 Youth participate in academic enrichment activities ^{EZ} Youth participate in embedded or project-based learning sessions for 5+ hours!
+G: 7 S: 7 1.2.2 Youth participate in schoolwork- focused activities ^{EZ} Youth participate in homework help, tutoring or credit recovery sessions for 5+ hours!
+G: 8 S: 8 1.2.3 Academically disadvantaged youth participate in schoolwork-focused activities ^{EZ,O} Academically disadvantaged youth participate in homework help, tutoring or credit recovery sessions for 5+ hours!.
+G: 9 S: 9 1.2.4 The academic growth of the youth is a top priority ST Staff identify academics among the following goals as top priority: Improve the academic achievement of all youth Enable the lowest-performing students to achieve grade-level proficiency Provide opportunities for youth to learn STEM or other academic subjects in a fun way Help youth keep up with homework G: 10 S: 10 1.2.5 Program administrator connects to school-day content ^{SC} Site Coordinators identify percent of the following statement represents program efforts in connecting to the school-day contents: • Someone has a specific responsibility to attend teacher staff meetings at least monthly and report back to the program. • Someone communicates regularly with school-day staff about individual students' academic progress and needs. • Program has access to review students' grades for each marking period and standardized test scores throughout the year (not only for end-of-year reporting). • School-day curricula were used as part of the program's academic activities. • The objectives for program activities intentionally influenced by grade-level content standards (or learning objectives).
 G: 11 S: 11